microsoft/VisualProfiler-Unity/README.md

 ![Profiler Inspector](Documentation~/Images/ProfilerInspector.png)

-Custom profilers can be added to the bottom of the Visual Profiler by adding to the list of custom profilers.
-Custom profilers use Unity's [ProfilerRecorder](https://docs.unity3d.com/ScriptReference/Unity.Profiling.ProfilerRecorder.html) API.
-For example the below image shows how the "Physics.Processing" marker displays a millisecond average over 300 samples.
+Custom profilers can be added to the bottom of the Visual Profiler by adding to the list of "Profiler Groups."
+Profiler Groups use Unity's [ProfilerRecorder](https://docs.unity3d.com/ScriptReference/Unity.Profiling.ProfilerRecorder.html) API.
+For example the below image shows how the "BehaviorUpdate", "LateBehaviourUpdate", and "FixedBehaviourUpdate" markers display a millisecond average over 300 samples with the group label "Scripting."

 ![Custom Profilers](Documentation~/Images/CustomProfilers.png)